openhbx/openhbx.github.io/pages/hix_app/hix_component_options.md

 folder: hix_app
 ---
 ## Solution Component Options
 DC Health Link&#39;s software suite is an open source, built-to-purpose system designed, developed and architected by DC Health Link&#39;s Application Development (AppDev) team.
-HIX Community member partners will be able to enjoy the samehigh-performing, reliable, and scalable solution as DC Health Link.
+HIX Community member partners will be able to enjoy the same high-performing, reliable, and scalable solution as DC Health Link.

 The following components of DC Health Link&#39;s software suite are available to HIX Community partners: